 When our Crowd Calendar predicts crowds of 8, 9 and 10s, these are prime times to consider Express Passes.
 You might even consider it on 7s if you are particularly crowd averse.
 If you're visiting during the peak of summer or around the major holidays (especially the week between Christmas and New Year), you should give this serious consideration.

-If you have a short trip and only a day for Universal, and want to experience one or especially both parks, then Universal Express passes are a good idea.
+Do you have a short trip (or only a day for Universal) and want to experience one or especially both parks?
+Then Universal Express passes are a good idea.
 If you are going during one of those super busy days, they are a must.

 Is Universal Express Worth It?